grame-cncm/faustide/doc/wiki.md

 The remaining central region of the page is divided into two parts with configurable height: a code source code editor on the top and a multi-tab display panels which shows results of compilation, includes Faust block diagram, a larger signal scope, and DSP GUI.

 ### Tool-chain
 For a better maintinability for other contributors and WebAudio developers, we decided not to use recent front-end rendering framework such as Angular, React or Vue, but keep jQuery and Bootstrap which was in the previous editor.
-For a better cross-browser compatibility, we are using Babel to pre-compile source codes written in TypeScipt, then bundle them with Webpack.
+For a better cross-browser compatibility, we are using Babel to pre-compile source codes written in TypeScript, then bundle them with Webpack.

 #### Code Editor: Monaco Editor
 Monaco Editor is a JavaScript package maintained by Microsoft, which is also the core of `Visual Studio Code (VSCode)`.
 By including Monaco Editor into the web page, Faust Editor can provide the same user experience for VSCode users.

 However, Monaco Editor's syntax highlighting system `Monarch` is different from the VSCode one, a new syntax description file is written under `Monarch` structure.
-Then, in order to provide inline documentation on hover a faust function name or keyword, `Faust2MD` parser is ported to TypeScript. `Faust2MD` is originally created to generate `Markdown` format documentation of Faust functions which follows the [Standard convention](https://github.com/grame-cncm/faustlibraries) inside a Faust `*.dsp` file.
+Then, in order to provide inline documentation on hover a Faust function name or keyword, `Faust2MD` parser is ported to TypeScript. `Faust2MD` is originally created to generate `Markdown` format documentation of Faust functions which follows the [Standard convention](https://github.com/grame-cncm/faustlibraries) inside a Faust `*.dsp` file.
 The retrieved Markdown documentation can be directly served by the Monaco Editor.

 #### Audio probes
 ##### Retrieving Data
 To implement all four modes of signal visualisations: data table, oscilloscope (stacked and interleaved by channels), spectroscope and spectrogram, precise sample values are needed.
 Two ways to get audio output samples are available in the environment.
 The first one is to use WebAudio's `AnalyserNode` with its integrated methods:

-    get​Byte​Frequency​Data()
+    getByteFrequencyData()
-    get​Byte​Time​Domain​Data()
+    getByteTimeDomainData()
     getFloatFrequencyData()
-    get​Float​Time​Domain​Data() (does not exist in Safari)
+    getFloatTimeDomainData() (does not exist in Safari)

 These methods provides both sample values and a spectrum given by a FFT of current audio buffer.
 However, this way has several drawbacks.
 Firstly, the `AnalyserNode` has only one input, which means it needs an additional `ChannelSplitterNode` to retrieve the correct channel from the Faust DSP Node.
 Secondly, the Node analyse continuously regardless whether there are actual signal inputs, and the audio data are provided only on demand.
 Thus it is impossible to get precise data in a specific buffer calculated by Faust DSP.

 The second solution is useful in this case, which is getting the sample values directly with a `plotHandler` callback in a Faust DSP node.
 These values are associated with its buffer index and an events list which contains every parameter changes happened in this buffer.
 To get the corresponding frequency domain data, a supplemental FFT is required.
-We choosed the [JavaScript version of KissFFT](https://github.com/j-funk/kissfft-js) for its high performance in [benchmarking](https://github.com/j-funk/js-dsp-test/) thanks to WebAssembly.
+We chose the [JavaScript version of KissFFT](https://github.com/j-funk/kissfft-js) for its high performance in [benchmarking](https://github.com/j-funk/js-dsp-test/) thanks to WebAssembly.
 We perform FFT in Faust Editor with 2 overlaps using Blackman window function.

 The first way is implemented for two scopes in right sidebar as it can also probe the audio input, the second way is used for the larger scope at the bottom.
 It is more flexible to adapt continuous or on-demand signal display.

 Developers may need to have options on which part of signals they want to display.
 Faust Editor provides four plot modes to trigger differently the drawing function of the scopes: Offline, Continuous, On Event and Manual.

 1. Offline